• Home

 Coffeegrounds

 The antique papers were inscribed (by me) in archival ink and rolled into small scrolls and stitched.
 I soaked them in coffeegrounds overnight to achieve an a deepening of the colors and staining of the paper itself.
 The scrolls dried for three days.
+I added piece of old lace partially hidden under the gold panel.

 Blackbird